evandowning/nvmtrace/README.md

      out of your own machine.
 Using tmux (or an equivalent) allows the script to continue running if you're kicked from your own server.

-  1. Modify ./etc/interfaces with your computer's IP address, netmask, and default gateway

   1. Modify ./src/edu/gatech/nvmtrace/NVMThreadDB.java to replace "dbUser" and "dbPass" accordingly.
 The configuration script will automatically create your username below, but you may modify it to change your username and password.